 - Future income, if you have lost your earning potential

 - Pain and suffering

 If you are a family member pursuing a claim for wrongful death after your loved one passed away from a Lafayette truck accident, you may be entitled to:

 - Loss of consortium

-- Loss of benefits and wages previously provided by the deceased
+- Loss of benefits and income previously provided by the deceased

 To find out what options you have for recovering damages after your Lafayette truck accident, call the team at the Morris Bart law firm.
-We have worked on many cases like yours and are proud of the results we achieved in those cases.
-Learn more about how a Lafayette truck accident lawyer may be able to help by calling our office today at (337) 446-4571.
+We have worked on many cases like yours and are proud of the results we achieved.

 to find a Morris Bart office near you.